truecharts/public/charts/incubator/plex-playlist-sync/docs/installation_notes.md

 # Installation Notes

-- Set `PLEX_URL` with `http://IP:PORT` or cluster: `http://plex.ix-plex.svc.cluster.local:32400`. this cluster URL assumes you named your applicatin `plex`.

-- To set `PLEX_TOKEN` you need to Browse to a library item and view the XML for it in plex as the `admin` user in the browser, the url will end with `...Plex-Token=` so **ONLY** copy after the `=` for the token.

-Required parameters are 1, 2, or 3 depending on your desired setup.
-More information is explained below.
+## Plex Required Parameters
+- Set the Plex Configuration's `Url` with the address of your Plex server, such as `http://IP:PORT`.
+If you're using TrueNAS Scale and your application's name is `plex`, then this value should work `http://plex.ix-plex.svc.cluster.local:32400`.

+- Set the Plex Configuration's `Token` with your Plex Token value.
+To get this, you'll need to log into Plex as the server owner and browse to am item in your library.
+Then select the "View as XML" hyperlink.
+This should open up a new tab showing XML data and the URL will end with `...Plex-Token=`.
+Your token value is after the `=`, so **only** copy that value.

 ![xml_info_token.png](imgs/xml_info_token.png)

-- `WRITE_MISSING_AS_CSV` can either be 0 or 1.
-0 disables this feature, which is the default.
-1 writes missing tracks from each playlist to a csv file.
-- `APPEND_SERVICE_SUFFIX` can either be 0 or 1.
-0 disables this feature.
-1 appends the service name to the playlist name, which is the default.
-- `ADD_PLAYLIST_POSTER` can either be 0 or 1.
-0 disables this feature.
-1 will add poster for each playlist, which is the default.
-- `ADD_PLAYLIST_DESCRIPTION` can either be 0 or 1.
-0 disables this feature.
-1 will add description for each playlist, which is the default.
-- `APPEND_INSTEAD_OF_SYNC` can either be 0 or 1.
-0 appends to the playlist only, which is the default.
-1 will sync tracks.
-- `SECONDS_TO_WAIT` is the seconds to wait between syncs.
-84000 is the default.
-- `SPOTIFY_CLIENT_ID` should be your Spotify client id.
-(Option 1)
-- `SPOTIFY_CLIENT_SECRET` can be your Spotify client secret.
-(Option 1)
-- `SPOTIFY_USER_ID` can be your Spotify user id.
-(Option 1)
-- `DEEZER_USER_ID` can be your Deezer user id.
-(Option 2)
-- `DEEZER_PLAYLIST_ID` can be your Deezer playlist ids separated by a space.
-(Option 3)

-## Spotify Required Parameters (Option 1)
+## Spotify Required Parameters
+_Note: These configuration settings are only if you are using Spotify.
+If you're intending to use Spotify, then the Spotify Configuration settings are all required._

-`SPOTIFY_CLIENT_ID` - can be obtained by becoming a [Spotify Developer](https://developer.spotify.com/dashboard/login).
+Your Spotify Client Id and Client Secret can be obtained by becoming a [Spotify Developer](https://developer.spotify.com/dashboard/login).

-`SPOTIFY_CLIENT_SECRET` - you will receive the secret when you get your client id.
-`SPOTIFY_USER_ID` - can be found on [Spotify's account page](https://www.spotify.com/us/account/overview/).
+Your Spotify User Id - can be found on [Spotify's account page](https://www.spotify.com/us/account/overview/).

 ## Deezer Required Parameters
+_Note: These configuration settings are only if you are using Deezer.
+If you're intending on using Deezer instead, either the `User Id` option or the `Playlist Id` option is required._

-### Option 2
+### Option 1 - Sync all user playlists

-`DEEZER_USER_ID` - can be obtained by logging in and clicking on your profile.
-The ID will be in the URL and is a numerical value.
-Ex: /profile/#
+Your Deezer User Id can be obtained by logging in and clicking on your profile.
+The Id will be in the URL and is a numerical value.
+Ex: `/profile/#`

-### Option 3
+### Option 2 - Sync specific playlists

-`DEEZER_PLAYLIST_ID` - can be obtained by getting the playlists that you want to sync.
-They ID will be in the URL and is a numerical value.
-Ex: /playlist/#
+The Deezer Playlist Id can be obtained by navigating to the playlists that you want to sync.
+They Id will be in the URL and is a numerical value.
+Ex: `/playlist/#`